oddell/Payment-Certificate-Generator/README.md

 # Payment-Certificate-Macro

+Contains Python Console App and VBA Excel Macro

-This macro reduces the generation of payment certificates to its raw inputs.
+Macro reduces the generation of payment certificates to its raw inputs.
+Useful for users having low desire to adopt new technology.

+Python console app does the same with added features such as:

+- Remembering users
+- Searching existing contracts and sub-contractors
+- Automatically fulfilling known information
+- Automatic signing

 ## Motivation